FedericoBustaffa/obsidian/notes/machine_learning/decision_tree.md

 # Decision Tree

-The **decision tree** model can be used for both classification and regression tasks; howhever its structure suggests a propensity for classification.
+The **decision tree** model can be used for both classification and regression tasks; however its structure suggests a propensity for classification.

 Their intrinsic tree representation also makes them easily interpretable, providing critical points where their classification changes; that's why they